HOME • SEARCH • EMAIL • ABOUT

 • Traditional Arabian medicine has used it for liver and spleen diseases.

-• Chinese medicine used it for hepatitis,bronchitis, pneumonia, as a topical compress for mastitis.
+• Used in Chinese medicine for hepatitis,bronchitis, pneumonia, as a topical compress for mastitis.

 Others